Protection Paladin Tanking Guide

 In-Depth Rotation Guide

-As a tank our rotation largely focuses on generating Holy Power for defensive purposes, primarily the use of Glyph of Word of Glory for self healing and Shield of the Righteous for the Bastion of Glory buff and 30% damage reduction for 3 seconds.
-Bastion of Glory increases the effectiveness of Glyph of Word of Glory when used on yourself by 10% each stack up to a maximum of 5 stacks or 50% increased healing.
+As a tank our rotation largely focuses on generating Holy Power for defensive purposes, primarily the use of Word of Glory for self healing and Shield of the Righteous for the Bastion of Glory buff and 30% damage reduction for 3 seconds.
+Bastion of Glory increases the effectiveness of Word of Glory when used on yourself by 10% each stack up to a maximum of 5 stacks or 50% increased healing.
+Note that, while sometimes necessary, Word of Glory is a DPS loss.

 - Crusader Strike and Judgment should be used as often as possible to generate Holy Power.

-- When Grand Crusader procs use Avenger’s Shield for an extra charge of Holy Power.
+- Use Avenger’s Shield when available.
+When Grand Crusader procs use Avenger’s Shield for an extra charge of Holy Power.
 Avenger’s Shield can otherwise be used without the proc for extra damage and threat.

 - Hammer of Wrath should be used when the target is below 20% health.